ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 The VDC must have an edge (public-private or private-only) to enable access to the service network.
 NAT and firewall rules for private network connectivity are established as a default during the VDC creation.
 {: important}

+### Allocating public IP addresses for NAT rules and for VPNs
+{: #vcd-ops-guide-allocating-ips}

+Every {{site.data.keyword.vcf-aas}} VDC with a public edge is provided with eight public IP addresses.
+To enable the eight addresses for use in the edge NAT rules or the VPN rules, you must first allocate the public addresses.

+You must perform these steps as a user who has the **Manage Manual IP Reservation** permission.
+IBM default roles **Manager**, **Administrator**, **Director Network Admin**, and **Director Security Admin** all have this permission.
+{: requirement}

+1. From the tenant portal, click the **Menu** icon at the upper left of the page and select **Networking**.
+2. At the top of the right pane, select **IP Spaces**.
+3. Click the IP space name that's associated with the VDC's edge.
+If you have multiple VDCs with a public edge, you can identify which IP space name is associated to the edge when the first three characters of the IP Space name match the data center that the VDC is created in.
+For example, **t04** matches tokyo04.

+   You can also use the **V00** value in the name, if needed.
+Under **Configuration** on the **Edge Gateway** details page, click **General**.
+The **Provider Gateway** name has a **VRF000** value.
+Use the number in that value, for example **vfr015**.
+In this example, use the pattern **t04-xxx-V15-xxx** to locate the correct IP Space entry.

+4. Under **Allocation** on the **IP Spaces** details page, select **Floating IPs**.
+5. At the top of the table, click **REQUEST**.
+6. Each VDC is assigned eight public IP addresses.
+The request dialog supports a maximum of five IPs per request operation.
+To ensure that all eight IP addresses are allocated, first request five IPs, then repeat the request for the remaining three IPs.

 ### Creating a vApp network for {{site.data.keyword.vcf-aas}}
 {: #vcd-ops-guide-vapp-network-vmaas}